Medical Air Technology | Tel: +44 (0)844 871 2100

 Category 2 (CAT2) or Containment Level 2 (CL2) is the biosafety level required by laboratories working with agents associated with human diseases that pose a moderate health hazard.
 Examples include Legionella pneumophila and Pseudomonas aeruginosa.

 Category 3 (CAT3) or Containment Level 3 (CL3) is the highest containment level in common use in the UK.
 This level of containment is required when handling human pathogens that may be transmitted via inhalation, that often have a low infectious dose to produce effects and that can cause serious or life-threatening disease.
-These pathogens include HIV, hepatitis B, yellow fever and rabies.
+These Schedule 5 pathogens include HIV, hepatitis B, yellow fever, and rabies.

 CAT2